ArnaudDarre/portfolio/_projects/shroomio.md

 featured: true
 order: 3

-title: Shroomio
+title: React component library
-subtitle: Designing my own React component library
+subtitle: Bespoke components for React apps
 body: |-
   I started building this component library when I started learning React and have been completing it ever since.
 It's a great way to keep learning, and also to have a collection of resources at hand when I build design systems for new projects.
 category: Digital